NiteDesign/Loggly-ServiceDeskPlus-Slack-Integration/README.md

 # Loggly-ServiceDeskPlus-Slack-Integration
-Creates a Slack message with interactive buttons for the usre to create ServiceDesk Plus request tickets.
+Creates a Slack message with interactive buttons for the user to create ServiceDesk Plus request tickets.